NainaSahiri/Grad_Project1_Group3/DailyUpdates.md

 ###### Srujan Kumar Reddy Yeruva
 Worked on Speech Synthesis(Text to Speech) for prototype without button trigger.
 Need to work around Speech Synthesis so that it works completely.

+###### Naina Sahiri
+Working on the SQL lite with one of the team member and need to work on Sqlite.js Javascript SQL databse